The passage of time.

-Over the past 40 plus years I have taught karate to a seemingly endless number of students.
-Some of them trained for only a few weeks, or a few months before they decided that karate was not for them.
-While still others remained along side of me for more than a two decades, convinced that they would never stop training.
-The sad truth is that very few ever last as long as they think they will.
+Over the past 43 plus years I have taught karate to a seemingly endless number of students.
+Some of them trained for only a few weeks, or a few months, before they decided that karate was not for them.
+While still others remained along side of me for more than a two decades convinced that they would never stop training.
+The sad truth is that very few stay as long as they think they will.

-It seems that besides having four walls, a roof, and a floor a dojo has an unwanted feature it could really do without, a revolving door.
-But, the question is why after training for so many years are so many drawn to it?
-Karate after all is one of the few physical activities that allows the practitioner to actively participate well into their seventies and eighties.
-The answer I suppose in the long run is a very simple one.
+It seems that in addition to having four walls, a roof, and a floor, a dojo also has a feature it could really do without, a revolving door.
+The question is why are so many drawn to it?
+After all, karate is one of the few physical activities that we can participate in well into their seventies and eighties.
+The answer I suppose is a very simple one.
 With the passage of time, people change.
 Their interests change.
-Their lives change, and so do their priorities.
+Their lives change.
+And so do their priorities.

 Let me give you an example.
 Do you remember that really hard-working young man you always use to see at adult class?
 You know the one I mean.
-He started karate around the age of eight.
-Moved up to adult class sooner than most, was dedicated, progressed well over the years, and finally at the age of sixteen he obtained his Shodan.
+He started karate around the age of eight, and moved up to adult class sooner than most.
+He was dedicated, progressed quickly, and finally at the age of sixteen he obtained his Shodan.
 You remember him now don't you?
-Well today he is involved in high school sports, has a new driver’s licence, a girl friend, and even a part time job.
-All of which now all vie for the limited number of hours in his day.
-As a result, he seldom makes it to class as often as he would like to.
+Well today he is involved in high school sports, has a driver’s licence, a girl friend, and even a part time job.
+All of which now vie for the limited number of hours in his day.
+As a result he seldom makes it to class as often as he would like to.

+In the end, you guessed it he never did get back to the dojo.
+Instead like far too many others he too became another casualty of that revolving door.
 So, what is the solution?
 I wish I knew.
-If you ever do figure out what the solution might be is please be sure and let me know.
-In the meantime, I think I will stand a little bit closer to that revolving door.
-Perhaps in doing so I can redirect some of those students who are starting to feel the power of it's vortex.
+If you ever do figure out that please be sure and let me know.
+In the meantime, I think I will stand a little bit closer to that door.
+Perhaps in doing so I might deflect back towards the dojo floor some of those students who are being drawn to the power of it's vortex.